 Upgrading Your Home

-One of the best parts about sustainable home improvements is just how easy they are.
+One of the best parts about eco-friendly home improvements is just how easy they are.
 Regardless of your lifestyle, you can optimize your home to be more eco-friendly.
 According to the Ohio State University, a universal awakening to the detrimental effects of fossil fuels and severe climate change is increasing the public’s interest in sustainable design.
 As a result, innovations in home improvement are plentiful.